 - E is the maximum kinetic energy of ejected electrons: 1/2 mv².

-Laws of Photoelectric Effect
+Laws Governing the Photoelectric Effect

 - For a light of any given frequency; (γ > γ Th) photoelectric current is directly proportional to the intensity of light